-In addition, the study area will need additional open space (to be met by the proposed Meriden Green) and childcare services to provide an adequate level of service.
+In addition, the study area will need additional open space (to be met by the proposed Meriden Green), childcare services and a full-service grocery store near the transit center to provide an adequate level of service.

 Current low property values and low incomes in the TOD study area will be a significant early challenge.
 Public incentives and subsidies will be necessary to induce private investment and make early redevelopment opportunities possible.